nishchalbhattarai1998/Pop-a-Task/README.md

 - Chat with other users (group Chat)
 - Multimedia Sharing in chat

-# User rule
+# User role

 -True Authentication
--user needs to complete the task
 -assign task
+-complete task task
+-check the notification regularly
+-help others to complete the task
 -

-# Out of Scope

-- User's live location sharing
-- SOS services
-- Amber Alert
-- Bio-metric Authentication
-- Video Call